oliverturner/ajax-tutorial/README.md

 (short for `npm install`) in order to pull in the packages listed in the `devDependencies` section of `package.json`

-Once we've done that we'll have access to 2 new capabilities:
+Once we've done that we'll have access to 3 new capabilities:

-- `start`: runs a local server for us to develop against
+- `npm start`: runs a local server for us to develop against
-- `test`: executes the tests we've written in `./cypress/integration/*_spec.js`
+- `npm test`: executes the tests we've written in `./cypress/integration/*_spec.js`
-- `prettify`: formats our code automatically using [Prettier](https://prettier.io/)
+- `npm run prettify`: formats our code automatically using [Prettier](https://prettier.io/)

 There are additional packages too: